The Language of God & the Spirituality of Heart

 The Interior Life

 Our interior life begins in and flows out of and through our soul.
 The soul lies at the central core of our being, the place we are connected directly with the Spirit of God and that which operates through our mind/body.
-It is through our mind/body we experience the world around us and in us, and where we process those experiences through feelings and thoughts.
+It is through our mind/body we experience the world around us and in us, and where we process those experiences through emotions, feelings and thoughts.

 Entering our Interior